-HR directors earn an average annual salary of $121,220 and are often eligible for cash bonuses.3 When asked what they do to earn their salary, the answer is “a lot”.
-On a day-to-day basis, a human resource director plans, leads, guides, creates and oversees the policies activities, initiatives, policies and staffing of the human resources (HR) department.
+HR directors earn an average annual salary of $126,230.3 On a day-to-day basis, a human resource director plans, leads, guides, creates and oversees the policies activities, initiatives, policies and staffing of the human resources (HR) department.
 They ensure that everyone in the business is in compliance with legal policies, carry out the organization’s mission and procure new talent for the business.

 This role bears a high level of responsibility for shaping a company and keeping the employee morale up.
 For those ready to provide a positive influence in a corporate setting, this could definitely be the right fit.